jruwaard/aph_ema_handbook/docs/instruments_catalogue.md

 depression, bipolar disorder, and psychosis, with new scales currently being developed for a range of diseases including Parkinson's disease, pain, cardiology, hypertension, diabetes and Irritable Bowel Syndrome.
-It was also used in a EU-funded project to study gene-environment interaction in schizophrenia (<http://www.eu-gei.eu/about-the-project/psymate>).
+It was also used in an EU-funded project to study gene-environment interaction in schizophrenia (<http://www.eu-gei.eu/about-the-project/psymate>).

 The app is free to download for iOS and Android devices on Apple and Google play